 To move the largest of things with the lightest of touch?

 And to hold all that you need in the palm of your hand,

 ready to use but never to lose?

 In Silicon Valley, it’s often argued that large companies can’t innovate.
 I want to share an alternative perspective.
 Over the past three years, I've been lucky enough to observe how an enterprise, despite its size, is able to create breakthrough innovations and substantial value.
-As the Chief Strategy Officer for IIG I had the opportunity to drive the Syncplicity acquisition and ran the business post-acquisition as EMC embarked on a journey to SaaS.
+As the Chief Strategy Officer for IIG I had the opportunity to drive the Syncplicity by Axway acquisition and ran the business post-acquisition as EMC embarked on a journey to SaaS.
 EMC was particularly good at doing the hard things that most companies don’t, and it has made all the difference.

 Here are the 10 things that EMC does right to ensure the success of a new acquisition: